DIGITbrain/digitbrain.github.io/docs/adv/expose.md

 may communicate with it.
 And you can expose a microservice externally, so that it can be accessed publicly.

+If you are familiar with Docker, this will be familiar.
+The `expose` property allows communication between containers, while the `ports` property exposes a service on the host.

 ## Internally

 When microservices should communicate internally, ensure